atulgupta01/EVA_Group_Assignment/Assignment17/README.md

 **EVA_Assignment17.ipynb**

-In this assignment code,We used masked RCNN trained weights for masking Cat Images from Cat video.
+In this assignment code,We used masked RCNN trained weights.

-In the below Youtube link we have uploaded the video in which masked cat image are there.
+In the below Youtube link we have uploaded the video in which masked images are there.

 https://www.youtube.com/watch?v=0zu9GXaq-Js&feature=youtu.be